NIGON208/miele-lxiv/doc/how-to-build.md

 		$ xcodebuild -configuration Development -target "miele-lxiv"

 - When you build the scheme `miele-lxiv` you should select the `Development` configuration, otherwise you might have issues with missing certificates for signing the app.
-- before running the built application, make sure your system has JPEG and TIFF shared libraries installed in the system.
+- before running the built application, make sure your system has JPEG, TIFF and PNG shared libraries installed in the system.
 You might have to install them like this

-		$ brew install jpeg libtiff
+		$ brew install jpeg libtiff libpng